Short Beard and Goatee Styles for Men

 Beard coloring touch up products can be used for a “quick fix” when the dye starts to wear off (and it will!).

 I personally recommend beard coloring products like Just for Men Beard Coloring.
 If you are looking for the quick fix-option as well, I recommend Black Beard Instant Brush On (See Amazon for pricing).

 You probably already knew you needed a razor but you are also going to need a good beard trimmer (clipper).
 Notice I did not say expensive trimmer.

 There are lots of products out on the market however, there are only a few that I would recommend to readers.
-An excellent one to help you shape your goatee in the style you want is the Phillip’s Norelco QT400 Beard Trimmer.
+An excellent one to help you shape your goatee in the style you want is the Phillip’s Norelco QT400 Beard Trimmer (See Amazon).

 I like this product because it is easy to operate, adjustable and battery operated (no chords to get in your way).
 The other nice thing about this trimmer is that it doesn’t have a bunch of pieces to mess around with.

 There is a dummy-proof dial on the face of the trimmer that allows you to “dial” with your thumb the right number for your desired trim length.
-The Phillip’s Norelco trimmer should cost you less than $25.00.
+The Phillip’s Norelco trimmer is very guy friendly and easy to use.

 5. Shape your Short Beard or Goatee

 You have final reached step five – the point in which you will shape all of that facial hair into a Goatee.